Rod Petrie: Hibernian

+Hibs would spend the next three seasons in the second tier, but ended their long Scottish Cup drought by winning the 2016 Scottish Cup final against Rangers.
+There were clashes on the Hampden Park pitch between rival fans after the final whistle.
+Petrie said Hibs fans had been showing "exuberance" at winning the cup, and his comments were criticised by Rangers and their supporter groups.

+After the American businessman Ronald Gordon acquired majority ownership of Hibernian in July 2019, Petrie resigned as chairman.

 Scottish Football Association

-Petrie has served on the committees of the Scottish Football Association (SFA) since 1998.
-He was elected second vice-president in 2011 (under the presidency of Campbell Ogilvie), and then became first vice-president under Alan McRae.
+Petrie served on the committees of the Scottish Football Association (SFA) from 1998 until 2023.
+He was elected second vice-president in 2011 under the presidency of Campbell Ogilvie, and then became first vice-president under Alan McRae.
 Petrie was himself elected SFA president in 2019, without any opposition.
 His election was criticised by John Collins, who said he felt there were other people who could offer greater "passion and knowledge".
-SFA chief executive Ian Maxwell defended Petrie, citing his long service and he claimed that Petrie was "misunderstood" by the public.
-Soon after his election as president, the SFA completed a deal to purchase Hampden Park from Queen's Park.
+SFA chief executive Ian Maxwell defended Petrie, citing his long service and claimed that Petrie was "misunderstood" by the public.
+Soon after Petrie's election as president, the SFA completed a deal to purchase Hampden Park from Queen's Park.

-Petrie was nominated for a place on the UEFA executive committee in 2023.
+Petrie was nominated for a place on the UEFA executive committee in 2023, but did not win the election.
+He was succeeded as president of the SFA by Mike Mulraney in June 2023.

+Death

+Petrie died surrounded by family at his home in Longniddry, East Lothian on 21 August 2025, at the age of 69, following a long battle with cancer.